MagnoElMagnifico/png/src/compression/README.md

    if stored with no compression
-      skip any remaining bits in current partially processed byte read LEN and NLEN                                             (see next section) copy LEN bytes of data to output
+      skip any remaining bits in current partially processed byte read LEN and NLEN
+      copy LEN bytes of data to output

    else
       if compressed with dynamic Huffman codes
-         read representation of code trees                          (see subsection below)
+         read representation of code trees

       loop (until end_of_block code recognized)
          decode literal/length value from input stream